SamuelSJames/tcrshop/README.md

 # Tom's Computer Repair Shop (TCRShop)

 Welcome to the official repository of **Tom's Computer Repair Shop (TCRShop)**.
-This project is designed to demonstrate my skills in network design, Linux orchestration, and system administration.
-The setup includes a comprehensive network infrastructure for a small business environment.
+This project is designed to demonstrate skills in network design, and system administration.
+The setup includes a comprehensive network infrastructure for a small business environment. ***note:*** Although IPFire is an exceptional statefull firewall, it is not one I would recommend.
+Their are some advanced vlan techniques I had to use to meet the customers request.
+As a rule IPFire doesn't have a striaght forward way of configuring vlans through the WEB-UI however, I've managed a work around using iptables..

 ## Project Overview